AdamSobieski/Argumentation/README.md

 Advanced topics in argument templating include interactive templates and agentic templates.
 Interactive templates are templates with accompanying forms or questionnaires which end-users or artificial-intelligence agents would complete to produce output, in this case arguments.
 Agentic templates would resemble scripts, including [prompts](https://en.wikipedia.org/wiki/Prompt_engineering), for artificial-intelligence systems to contextually produce natural-language arguments with accompanying structured knowledge.

-### Extensible Markup and Components

-Inspired by [Web Components](https://en.wikipedia.org/wiki/Web_Components), where custom markup elements can be defined and subsequently reused, new argument markup languages could be extensible with respect to expressiveness for higher-level components.
-These components would, as envisioned, be defined not in terms of presentation and interactivity, but in terms of semantics.
-That is, one could define custom components in terms of mappings and transformations between them and knowledge graphs (see also: [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://kg-construct.github.io/rml-resources/portal/)).

 ### Hypertext

 While it may suffice to include text and argument-related data together in MIME messages for artificial-intelligence agents, human end-users might tend to prefer the addition of hypertext, `text/html` or `application/xhtml+xml`.